storage settlers

 thingiverse

-It took some time to build a fully printable storage-solution for the main game of settlers (http://www.thingiverse.com/thing:1238980), but finally here it is.
-I tried to find a solution that has some flexible parts.
-There are different variations of hex-pieces you can choose from and I wanted, that my storage is going to fit for most of your choices.
-The storage should also work with JAWong's tiles (http://www.thingiverse.com/thing:26979) and with any compatible bases like the one from Isolt (http://www.thingiverse.com/thing:1108968).
-The less high you're tiles are, the more space is left in the box for additional tiles.
-The pictures you see are from my first prototype (black top) and the final solution that you can download.
-The biggest sices you need to print are 19.5 cm x 20.00 cm x 14.4 cm (hight).
-So make shure you're printerbed is big enough.
-If your printerbed is too small to print those pieces, here's an alternative from shocksofmighty that splits some of the parts: http://www.thingiverse.com/thing:1914044.
-These are the parts you need to print for the box: 2 x storage core (If you used self-adhesive-foil to cover the buttom of your tiles or anything that makes them thicker than the original files, print 2 x core (big)) 1 x storage piece holder 1 x storage card holder 1 x storage top 1 x storage center (optional: If you used self-adhesive-foil to cover the buttom of your tiles or anything that makes them thicker than the original files, print storage center (big)) 1 x storage center top (optional) The placeholder-parts you have to choose, depend on the tiles you already printed.
+It took some time to develop a fully printable storage solution for the main game of settlers (http://www.thingiverse.com/thing:1238980), but finally it is here.
+I searched for a solution with flexible parts.
+There are various hex-piece options available, and I wanted my storage to fit most players' choices.
+The storage should work with JAWong's tiles (http://www.thingiverse.com/thing:26979) and compatible bases like the one from Isolt (http://www.thingiverse.com/thing:1108968).
+The lower your tiles are, the more space will be left in the box for additional tiles.
+The images you see are from my first prototype (black top) and the final solution that can be downloaded.
+The largest pieces to print are 19.5 cm x 20.00 cm x 14.4 cm high.
+Make sure your printer bed is large enough.
+If your printer bed is too small, an alternative from shocksofmighty splits some parts: http://www.thingiverse.com/thing:1914044.
+Here are the pieces to print for the box: 2 x storage core (if you used self-adhesive foil on the bottom of your tiles or anything that makes them thicker than the original files, print 2 x core big) 1 x storage piece holder 1 x storage card holder 1 x storage top 1 x storage center (optional: if you used self-adhesive foil on the bottom of your tiles or anything that makes them thicker than the original files, print storage center big) 1 x storage center top (optional) Choose the placeholder parts based on the tiles you have already printed.
 Check out the picture with the corresponding list to choose the right parts (last two pictures).
-After printing go on like shown on the pictures to place everithing inside the box.
-The storage-center-part can be used for additional storage like for parts from other scenarios & variants or for the manual.
-Good printing then and let me know if there should be some issues.
-For transporting the box, make sure that you grab it on the bottom, not the top...
-Before printing, please check out the informations unter the printer-settings section below!
-Print Settings Printer: Prusa i3 (hephestos) & ultimaker 2+ Rafts: No Supports: No Resolution: 0.8 mm Infill: 15-30% Notes: I used a fillfactor of 30% for all parts to make shure the pieces are stable enough.
-IMPORTANT: Make sure, that the outer hull is solid enough and not to thin.
-If you're printer doesn't have a heated printerbed, you may have the problem that your print will bow slightly.
-For my prototype I use bluetape on my printerbed but it still bowed upwards.
-Normally this effect only affects the first layers and is compensated the higher your print gets.
-Which means the bottom of your print is bowed and the top is not.
-You can see this effect on the pictures of my prototype.
+After printing, follow the steps shown in the pictures to assemble everything inside the box.
+The storage center part can be used for additional storage like for parts from other scenarios and variants or for the manual.
+When transporting the box, make sure to grab it by the bottom, not the top...
+Before printing, please review the information under the printer settings section below!
+Printer Settings Printer: Prusa i3 (hephestos) & ultimaker 2+ Rafts: No Supports: No Resolution: 0.8 mm Infill: 15-30% Notes: I used a fill factor of 30% for all parts to ensure stability.
+IMPORTANT: Make sure the outer hull is solid and not too thin.
+If your printer doesn't have a heated bed, you may experience bowing due to first-layer issues.
+For my prototype, I used bluetape on my bed but it still bowed upwards.
+Normally, this effect only affects the first layers and is compensated as the print grows taller.
+This means the bottom of the print is bowed while the top is not.
+You can see this effect in my prototype pictures.
 So what can you do?
-Maybe it's worth to try some other methode than bluetape to keep your print stuck to the printerbed, like for example 3dlac.
-If you can't manage to prevent your print from bowing, it's not that dramatic.
-I made the design in a way, that this effect doesn't concerne the way you stick together the box afterwards.
-Just the result looks a litte bit deformed like my prototype does :-)
+Maybe try an alternative method like 3DLac to keep your print stuck to the bed.
+If you can't prevent bowing, it's not a disaster.
+I designed the solution so that it won't affect how you assemble the box afterwards.
+The result may look a little deformed, but my prototype does too.

 Download Model from thingiverse